MalenaPS/llm-systems-reliability-lab/docs/development.md

 **Reliable evaluation**

-The goal is not only to build LLM pipelines, but to **evaluate their reliability systematically**.
+The goal is not only to build LLM pipelines, but to **evaluate their reliability systematically under controlled experimental conditions**.